MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/troubleshooting.md

 ---
 # Troubleshooting Windows Admin Center

->Applies to: Windows Admin Center, Windows Admin Center Preview, Azure Stack HCI, version v20H2
+>Applies to: Windows Admin Center, Windows Admin Center Preview, Azure Stack HCI, versions 21H2 and 20H2

-> [!Important]
+> [!IMPORTANT]

 > This guide will help you diagnose and resolve issues that are preventing you from using Windows Admin Center.
-If you are having an issue with a specific tool, please check to see if you are experiencing a [known issue.](./known-issues.md)
+If you are having an issue with a specific tool, check to see if you are experiencing a [known issue.](./known-issues.md)

 ## Installer fails with message: **_The Module 'Microsoft.PowerShell.LocalAccounts' could not be loaded._**